 Con #3: Summer Heat

 For some, the southern Arizona summers can be uncomfortable.
-Temperatures can routinely hit double digits during the summer months.
+Temperatures can routinely hit triple digits during the summer months.
 The good news is, as mentioned above, higher elevation in the nearby north offers much more tolerable weather.

 Con #4: Not Walkable